So truthfully, why does he pull away?

 How do you know if a man is taking you for granted or not?

-1) If you can feel that a man has regularly given you reason to trust him in the past (trust comes from your body/gut, not your head), then chances are, his pulling away is something that we need to respect and honour him for.
+1) If you can feel that a man has given you reason to trust him in the past (trust comes from your body/gut, not your head), then chances are, his pulling away is something that we need to appreciate and honour him for.

 If a man has repeatedly broken your trust – then he probably is taking you for granted.

-Only, that statement comes with a caveat – we can be quick to see where someone else is taking us for granted; but not quick enough to see where we are taking him for granted.
+Only, that statement comes with a caveat – when we are in a long term relationship with a man, we can be quick to see where someone else is taking us for granted; but not quick enough to see where we are taking a man for granted.

 After all, a lot of men feel taken for granted when women have problems with them withdrawing – ‘doesn’t she remember the beautiful moments we had just yesterday?
 Does she need me with her every second of the day?’